-Small-molecule chemistry and formulation chemistry underpin much of the herbicide and pesticide technologies that exist today.
-As the biological understanding, particularly in relation to the mechanisms for deterring fungi, insects and rodents and the like has developed. so too have the chemical innovations that have been relied upon for improving herbicide and pesticide activity and selectivity.
+Small molecule chemistry and formulation chemistry underpin much of the herbicide and pesticide technologies that exist today.
+As the biological understanding, particularly in relation to the mechanisms for deterring fungi, insects and rodents and the like has developed, so too have the chemical innovations that have been relied upon for improving herbicide and pesticide activity and selectivity.
 Not only is this based on developing improved synthetic chemical compounds, it also extends to formulation chemistry to ensure targeted and effective delivery of the active agent.
-Our team is experienced in obtaining patent protection and advising on freedom-to-operate issues with respect to new herbicidal and pesticidal compounds and formulations, as well as new delivery mechanisms and methods.